Converting Your iOS Application to Android: Part 3

 Feedback from your beta testers is going to be invaluable for finding problems and making improvements to your application.
 However, sometimes beta testers may miss an issue with your application, or perhaps they might just not send you details of all bugs and issues they encountered.

 A useful tip for getting maximum value from your beta testers is to include error tracking and performance monitoring in your application.
-To achieve this you can use a tool such as Sentry.
+To achieve this you can use a tool such as Sentry for Android crash reporting.

 For those who came in late - Sentry is a tool that automatically records detailed information about any errors that cause your application to hang or crash.
 Sentry can also monitor how well your application is performing during any potential slow or complex operations, such as network operations or graphics processing.
 Once Sentry has sent event data to the server, you can access information about your application’s errors and performance in the web portal.
 Here you can also assign people or teams to these issues and keep track of the status of different issues across different application releases.